adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 * "key" (REQUIRED); a JWK as defined in {{!RFC7517}}, encoding the endorsed public key.
 The JWK MUST bear the "alg" claim.
+* "log" (OPTIONAL); an array of base64 encoded strings.
+If this endorsement was signed by a root key, this claim MUST be present and every string in this array MUST encode a Certificate Transparency Log ID as per {{!RFC9162}}, [Sec.
+4.4](https://www.rfc-editor.org/rfc/rfc9162.html#name-log-id).
+Each CT Log provided MUST have logged a certificate that binds this root key to the party's OI as specified in [](#pk-distribution).
 * "end" (REQUIRED); a boolean indicating if the endorsed key may be used for further endorsements (`true`) or signing emblems only (`false`).
 * "ver" (REQUIRED); a string of value `"v1"`.
 * If present, "emb" MUST be a JSON.